laserpants/trombone/docs/authentication.rst

 Registering client applications
 *******************************

-In order for a client application to authenticate with the service, it must;
+In order for a client application to be granted access to the service, it must;

 1. be present in the ``trombone_keys`` table with a unique identifier and its secure token; as well as
 2. supply the following HTTP header with each request: